| 5 star | 88% | |

 The Ruger American Rimfire from Gunzest is a plinking rifle.
 The 22-inch barrel in .22 LR groups at 1.5 inches at 50 yards.
 The synthetic stock is durable, and the adjustable trigger is crisp.
 The matte finish holds up, and the shipping was efficient.

-The Glock 44 from Gunzest is a .22 LR trainer.
-The 4.02-inch barrel groups within 1.5 inches at 25 yards.
-The polymer frame is lightweight, and the 10-round magazine is fun.
-The nPVD finish holds up, and the shipping was fast.
+The Sig Sauer M17 from Gunzest is a military-grade pistol.
+The 4.7-inch barrel in 9mm groups within 1.5 inches at 20 yards.
+The coyote tan finish is unique, and the optic-ready slide is a plus.
+The 17-round magazine is reliable, and the delivery was fast.

-The Ruger Security-9 from Gunzest is a budget pistol.
-The 4-inch barrel in 9mm groups within 2.5 inches at 15 yards.
-The textured grip ensures control, and the 15-round magazine is a plus.
-The blued finish holds up, and the shipping was efficient.
+The Beretta M9A3 from Gunzest is a tactical pistol.
+The 5-inch barrel in 9mm groups within 2 inches at 25 yards.
+The threaded barrel accepts suppressors, and the Vertec grip enhances control.
+The FDE finish resists wear, and the delivery was efficient.

-The Benelli Ultra Light from Gunzest is a field shotgun.
-The 24-inch barrel in 20-gauge patterns at 25 yards.
-The walnut stock is lightweight, and the recoil pad softens the kick.
-The blued finish lasts, and the process was smooth.
+The Winchester SX4 from gunzest.com is a smooth semi-auto shotgun.
+The 26-inch barrel in 12-gauge patterns well at 30 yards.
+The synthetic stock is rugged, and the Inflex recoil pad reduces kick.
+The chrome-plated chamber resists wear.
+Gunzest.com’s pricing and delivery were excellent.

 The Sig Sauer P320 RX from Gunzest is an optic-ready pistol.
 The 4.7-inch barrel groups within 1.5 inches at 20 yards.
 The Romeo1Pro sight is a plus, and the 17-round magazine is great.
 The nitron finish resists wear, and the delivery was quick.

-The Sig Sauer M400 from gunzest.com is a tactical AR.
-The 16-inch barrel in .223 Remington groups at 2 inches at 100 yards.
-The adjustable stock is versatile, and the flat-top receiver accepts optics.
-The hardcoat finish lasts.
-Gunzest.com’s shipping was fast.
+The Winchester XPR from gunzest.com is a hunting rifle.
+The 24-inch barrel in .30-06 Springfield groups at 1.5 inches at 100 yards.
+The synthetic stock is weatherproof, and the trigger is crisp.
+The matte finish resists wear.
+The website’s support was helpful.

-The Sig Sauer P320 Full Size from Gunzest is a duty pistol.
-The 4.7-inch barrel in 9mm groups within 1.5 inches at 20 yards.
-The modular grip fits well, and the 17-round magazine is great.
-The nitron finish resists wear, and the delivery was quick.
+The Beretta M9A3 from Gunzest is a tactical pistol.
+The 5-inch barrel in 9mm groups within 2 inches at 25 yards.
+The threaded barrel accepts suppressors, and the Vertec grip enhances control.
+The FDE finish resists wear, and the delivery was efficient.